-It’s now 2019.
-That means Gwinnett voters will hit the polls this year to decide if the long-resistant suburban county will join MARTA and greatly expand its mass transit offerings.
+Gwinnett voters can now hit the polls to decide if the long-resistant suburban county will join MARTA and greatly expand its mass transit offerings.

 With that in mind, find below a comprehensive list of key things Gwinnett voters should know about the referendum itself; the county’s pending contract with MARTA; and the plan that would guide future transit projects should the referendum pass.

-The question: Voters will see the ballot question phrased this way when they visit the polls: “Gwinnett County has executed a contract for the provision of transit services, dated as of August 2, 2018.
+The ballot question: Voters will see the ballot question phrased this way: “Gwinnett County has executed a contract for the provision of transit services, dated as of August 2, 2018.
 Shall this contract be approved?
 YES __ NO __”

 What the question means: A “yes” vote would be a vote in support of ratifying Gwinnett’s pending transit service contract with MARTA — and one in favor of enacting a new 1 percent sales tax to pay for transit projects and operations in the county.
 (Purchases in Gwinnett are currently subject to 6 percent sales tax.)